Counties 2 Essex

 Counties 2 Essex (formerly known as Essex/Canterbury Jack 1 for sponsorship reasons) is an English rugby union league at the ninth tier of the domestic competition and features teams from Essex and parts of north-east London.
 Promoted clubs tend to move up to Counties 1 Essex.
-Relegated clubs used to drop into Essex 2 but as that division has been abolished there is currently no relegation.
+As of season 2026-27 relegated clubs drop into the newly (re)formed Counties 3 Essex.

 The division was created in 2003 by Essex-based teams who left Eastern Counties 1 and Eastern Counties 2.
 Following the RFU's Adult Competition Review, from season 2022–23 it adopted its current name Counties 2 Essex.

 Each year some of the clubs in this division also take part in the RFU Junior Vase - a level 9-12 national competition.

 For the 2016–17 season the league was divided into two parallel divisions - Essex 1A and Essex 1B - divided on geographical lines with teams in Essex 1A typically based in the north and east of the county, while teams in Essex 1B are predominantly London based.
 Each division plays 14 home and away games from September until February.
 From February the top 4 teams from each division go into the Essex 1 Premiership and play for the title and promotion, while the bottom 4 sides from each group would play for the Essex 1 Shield.
 For the 2018–19 season Essex 1 would revert to being a single division of 11 teams.

+Participating clubs 2026-27

+Departing were Burnham-on-Crouch and Old Brentwoods, both promoted to Counties 1 Essex while Witham (7th), Millwall (8th), Clacton (9th) and Writtle Wanderers (10th) were all relegated to the newly (re)formed Counties 3 Essex.
+Harwich & Dovercourt (11th) returned to merit league competition.